stevennguyen14/UnityTextureCruncher/README.md

 # UnityTextureCruncher
-Automatically goes through and crunches texture and resizes textures that are not a multiple of 4.
+Automatically processes selected textures by compressing them and resizing any that aren't multiples of 4.
+You can also convert individual textures to dimensions that are multiples of 4.

-You also have the ability to convert a single texture to a multiple of 4.

 ![image](https://user-images.githubusercontent.com/132629751/236710617-bc8408d0-4bd8-4432-beaa-6f79684c9c43.png)